 How much is enough?

 That’s up to you to determine based on how you want to live out your retirement years.
-We’ve all heard the stat about needing around 80% of our pre-retirement income in retirement.
+You may have heard the general rule you need 80% of your pre-retirement income for annual use in retirement.
 That is a good starting point.
 But then you need to factor in your anticipated lifestyle and health scenario to come up with a figure that reflects your needs.

 For example, with all that extra time on your hands, finding entertaining ways to fill the hours could mean spending more than 80% of the income you were earning before retirement.
 And that can quickly break any budget.